 Look at that beautiful landscape of light and tasty crust!
 Looks fancy, but it's deceptively easy!

 You'll want to have the cream cheese at room temperature.
 Warm the milk slightly in the microwave.
-Add about a cup of the warm milk to the cream cheese and beat until it's nice and soft.
+Add about a cup of the warm milk to the cream cheese and beat until it's nice and fluffy soft.

 Next, add the puddings and the remaining milk.
 Continue beating the pudding mixture until everything is completely blended and all the flecks of cream cheese are incorporated.
 This will be a thick mixture.